Qpicpicxxz/Venus-scheduler/README.md

 │   ├── memFree.c       // handlers to manage free block list
 │   ├── mem.S           // define some macros for catch section's address
 │   ├── printf.c        // print strings to QEMU terminal
-│   ├── README.md       // Simple struct of current mechanism
+│   ├── README.md       // simple struct of current mechanism
 │   ├── start.S         // first code to execute when launch a kernel
 │   ├── switchContext.c // some method for switch operation
 │   ├── switch.S        // some method switch operation